hibernate/hibernate-search/readme.txt

 queries.
 Hibernate Search is using Apache Lucene(tm) under the cover.

-This version of Hibernate Search requires Hibernate Core 3.6 and above.
+This version of Hibernate Search requires:
+ - Hibernate Core 3.6 and above
+ - Apache Lucene 3.1

 Instructions
 ------------